We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-JeremyH +0 points · about 3 years ago
+JeremyH +0 points · over 3 years ago

 Alcohol or no alcohol, OSA is OSA.
 I stopped drinking for over 10 years after starting on cpap.
 I would STILL have some bad nights sleep, totally sober and weight loss to my ideal weight.
 Still struggled with pressure settings, getting new masks that didn't work for me and machines, and suffered that dreaded "jet lag feeling."
 I love my Budweiser.
 Drink everyday.
 I have found that on days when I drank less had NOTHING to do with the QUALITY of my sleep.
 I've had days where I drank beyond my normal limit, and woke up refreshed and a clear mind.
 Technically it does relax the muscles in your neck, but OSA is beyond that.
 As I sit here right now, upright, I could relax my neck muscles and my airway closes down, unless I lean backwards.
 Try it now for yourself.
 Just relax your neck, see what happens.
 It takes conscious effort to keep the airway open.
 That's why EMT's tilt the head back when a person is unconscious.
 Life without alcohol, can't imagine that.
 Life without a good nights sleep, is even worse.